Stephen Ministry Commissioning

 Stephen Ministers are trained and supervised in their care-giving.
 Prior to enrolling in the 50-hour training program, a potential Stephen Minister must complete an application (see Forms, below) and an interview with the Stephen Ministry leadership team.
 Upon successful completion of these steps a candidate is enrolled in our church-sponsored Stephen Ministry training program.
 Caring individuals from within WMPC and the surrounding community participate in leading our training.
 Upon completion of the training, new Stephen Ministers are commissioned to serve and begin their two-year commitment to one-on-one caregiving.
 To explore becoming a WMPC Stephen Minister, contact Lisa Hebacker or anyone wearing a blue Stephen Ministry badge.

-The 2015 Stephen Ministry training class will begin with an opening retreat on Friday evening, January 9 and Saturday, January 10.
-Regular training sessions begin on Monday night, January 12, and will continue every Monday night through April.
+The 2015 Stephen Ministry training class began with an opening retreat on Friday evening, January 9 and Saturday, January 10.
+Regular training sessions began on Monday night, January 12, and will continue every Monday night through April.
 The closing retreat will be held on Saturday, May 2, and Commissioning of new Stephen Ministers will be on Sunday morning, May 3.
 Find an application packet here.

 For more information, please contact Lillian Poole.